 The first section of the credits sequence in Moana showcases a number of the props that our artists made for the film.
 I highly recommend staying and staring at all of the eye candy; our look and modeling departments are filled with some of the most dedicated and talented folks I’ve ever met.
 The props in the credits have simply preposterous amounts of detail on them; every single prop has stuff like tiny little flyaway fibers or microscratches or imperfections or whatnot on them.
 In some of the international posters, one can see that all of the human characters are covered with fine peach fuzz (an important part of making their skin catch the sunlight correctly), which we rendered in every frame!
 Something that we’re really proud of is the fact that none of the credit props were specially modeled for the credits!
 Those are all the exact props we used in every frame that they show up in, which really is a testament to both how amazing our artists our and how much work we’ve put into every part of our technology.
 The vast majority of production for Moana happened in essentially the 9 months between Zootopia’s release in March and October; this timeline becomes even more astonishing given the sheer beauty and craftsmanship in Moana.

-Below are a number of stills (in no particular order) from the movie, pulled from trailers and various Disney marketing materials.
+Below are a number of stills (in no particular order) from the movie, 100% rendered using Hyperion.
 These stills give just a hint at how beautiful this movie looks; definitely go see it on the biggest screen you can find!
-(These stills aren’t of the highest quality; I’ll replace them with higher quality versions once the film is out on Bluray.)

 Here is a credits frame with my name that Disney kindly provided!
 Most of the Hyperion team is grouped under the Rendering/Pipeline/Engineering Services (three separate teams under the same manager) category this time around, although a handful of Hyperion guys show up in an earlier part of the credits instead.